Kudamasangomai/E-Library-System/README.md

 ### Functions or modules available:

-#members can search books by their title, author, subject category
+members can search books by their title, author, subject category

-# There is a  maximum limit (3) on how many books a member can borrow/issue
+There is a  maximum limit (3) on how many books a member can borrow/issue

-# There are maximum limit (14) on how many days a member can keep a book.
+there are maximum limit (14) on how many days a member can keep a book.

-# Members can reserve books that are not currently available then get notification via email upon return of the book
+Members can reserve books that are not currently available then get notification via email upon return of the book

-# send an email on details of the book a member has borroed
+send an email on details of the book a member has borroed

-# forgot password function is available
+forgot password function is available